sehoof/sehoof.github.io/Research.md

 ### Early Work in Progress:

-**A Better Measure for Gender Bias Against Female Leaders** *with Salomo Hirvonen (working with cross-national party leadership and polling data)*
+**An Improved Measure for Gender Bias Against Female Leaders** *with Salomo Hirvonen (working with cross-national party leadership and polling data)*

 **How Does the Death of Family Members Affect (Female) Migrants' Lives?** *with Elena Pupaza and Ben Wilson (working with Swedish register data)*